 - 1. Review all quality improvement activities of delegated entities and provide feedback regarding opportunities for action. - 2.
 Ensure all delegated entities remain in compliance with State, NCQA, and/or Magnolia standards. - 3.
-Recommend the placement of a Corrective Action Plan (CAP) when designated entities' activities are found to be deficient. - 4.
+Recommend the placement of a Corrective Action Plan (CAP) when a designated entity's activities are found to be deficient. - 4.
 Monitor any Corrective Action Plans in place and determine when those CAPs may be removed.